An Unweeded Garden – Chapter 1

 Gwenllian had woken in last night’s make up, again, eyes glued, bruised lips sweet.
 Fags, condoms, lipstick, and lighter had fallen from her fake fur coat, draped across a pink-striped deckchair.
 Her mother would have said that it was too early for the dress he had bought her.
 But, no bother.
 She had never got her; seldom listened to her.
 She needed a toothbrush, couldn’t be arsed to find one, so swilled her mouth with Glenfiddich, spitting it back into the bottle.
 She popped the blister packs and swallowed three twenty mgs of Fluoxetine (the maximum Doctor Robert could prescribe) and one Microgynon 30 (in studies 99% effective) with a swig of Glenfiddich.
 She gagged and grimaced.

 Two more missed calls, five minutes apart, around seven-fifteen that morning.
 He had left a voicemail after the second and sent her a message five minutes later.
-She would read it sometime, maybe.
+She would read it later, maybe.
 She had to leave.
 It was time.

 Her Louboutin heels made her taller.
 She liked that.
 Her toenails a chipped aubergine in the pallid sunshine.
 None of it mattered now.
 She turned up her collar, tightened her belt, and left without a word – who was there to talk to anyway? – eyes front, half-asleep, half-awake.
 In between days.
 Two steps, about turn.
-Gwenllian replaced the keys behind the pot, thistles, and weeds strangling the dahlias.
+Gwenllian replaced the keys behind the pot, thistles and weeds strangling the dahlias.
 Collar up, belt tightened, Gwenllian walked from number seven Hampton Court, keeping close to the canal; its past weighed down by bricks and bags, and rusted bikes.
 Gwenllian swiped her Oyster Card and waited.
 Children in uniform, men in suits, and women in heels – tailored like dummies – nudged, shoved past her as she waited for the train.
 On the train she stood.
 Waiting.
 She waited.

 Gwenllian stopped at the Thorneycroft statue of ‘Boudicca and Her Daughters’ and wondered again, why London had so readily co-opted the woman who had razed the city groundwards and just how fucked up the Victorians were.